libCore/Toby/README.md

 ; You can use `true` or `false`.
 But is more easy if using 1. enabled = 1

-; /!\ WIP Zone /!\ This is se additions upcoming for the version 2.
+; /!\ WIP Zone /!\ This is the additions upcoming for the version 2.
 [servers]

 ; We can use dots.